smbseven/ETL-Youtube-Project/README.md

 <h4>Trabsformation:</h4>

 <ul>
 <li>The third part of the project is the data transformation: getting the right data for the purpose of the exercise.
-Additionally, the presented data is cleaned,</li>
-structured and formatted to comply with the normalization structure.
+Additionally, the presented data is cleaned, structured and formatted to comply with the normalization structure. </li>
 <li>The fourth part of the project creates the respective dataframes within pandas to ensure that those dataframes match with the tables</li>
 </ul>

 <h4>Loading:</h4>

 <ul>
-<li>The fifth part of the project was to design the DB Schemas, fof that we used Quick DBD to design the Schema and then, we programed entirely the database
+<li>The fifth part of the project was to design the DB Schemas, fof that we used Quick DBD to design the Schema and then, we programed entirely the database using pandas.</li>
- using pandas.</li>
 <li>The sixth part of the project was to test our plan based on multiple queries that would show the data usability and purpose once it was formatted</li>
  </ul>

 <h4>Challenges:</h4>

-Our initial goal was to integrate multiple countries to try and figure out if there were any matching trends within them, however, coding proved to be extremely complicated, and, although we did try to clean the respective datasets, considering the time given and the extent of the cleansing required
-we decided to stick to one country and develop the full process.
+Our initial goal was to integrate multiple countries to try and figure out if there were any matching trends within them, however, coding proved to be extremely complicated, and, although we did try to clean the respective datasets, considering the time given and the extent of the cleansing required.
+We decided to stick to one country and develop the full process.
 As is shown, we decided to work with UK's dataset.

 <h4>Contributors</h4>